Edd-Cole/tech-test-practice/README.md

 But, 100 and 111 are co-prime because 100 is divisible only by 1, 2, 4, 5, 10, 20, 25, 50 and 100 whereas 111 is only divisible by 1, 3, 37, and 111.
 Thus, the only 2 numbers in both lists that are a factor of both 100 and 111 is 1.
 Hence, 100 and 111 are co-prime.

 ### Task:
 We want to find out if any 2 numbers are co-prime.
-Are 100453 and 3417 co-prime?
-What about these numbers: 79, 11111111?
+Are 100,453 and 3,417 co-prime?
+What about these numbers: 81, 11,111,111?
 Are they co-prime?

-Write a function that will test for this and return true if the numbers are co-prime and false if they aren't.
+Write a function that will return true if the numbers are co-prime and false if they aren't.

 ---
 ## <span id="3">3.
 Difference to Next Fibonacci Number</span>